Tiger salamander: Breeding

 Like all ambystomatids, they are extremely loyal to their birthplaces, and will travel long distances to reach them.
 Tiger salamanders have been shown to travel up to 255 meters after their breeding cycles are complete, which is likely them returning to their original home ranges.
 Some research has shown that females will travel farther than males.

-However, a single tiger salamander has only a 50% chance of breeding more than once in its lifetime.
+A single tiger salamander has only a 50% chance of breeding more than once in its lifetime.
 In a study conducted in South Carolina, breeding migrations of adult tiger salamanders began in late October or November for males and November through February for females.

 The tiger salamander's ideal breeding period is somewhere between the late winter and early spring, once the ground is warm enough and the water is thawed.
 Males nudge a willing female to initiate mating, and then deposit a spermatophore on the lake bottom.
-Some males known as sneaker males will mimic female behavior in order to trick females in taking their spermatophore without alerting the male rival.
+Some males, known as sneaker males, will mimic female behavior in order to trick females into taking their spermatophore without alerting their male rival.
 There appears to be no relation between size and mating success.
 However, females prefer mates with longer tails over mates with shorter tails.
 It has also been shown that males with longer bodies can compete better against other males, though this has no significant impact on success.

 About 48 hours after insemination, the female is ready to deposit her eggs in the breeding pool.
 A female can potentially lay up to one hundred eggs.
-She carefully attaches the eggs to secure twigs, grass, and leaves at the bottom of the pool to ensure her eggs safety.
+She attaches the eggs to secure twigs, grass, and leaves at the bottom of the pool to ensure her eggs' safety.
 In about 12–15 days time, the eggs will be fully hatched and ready to mature in the pool.
 It takes a tiger salamander approximately three months to reach full maturity and leave the breeding pool.
 The distance the young will travel from the breeding pond has been shown to be correlated with body size, with large individuals traveling just as far as females.
 Large-scale captive breeding of tiger salamanders has not been accomplished, for unknown reasons.

-The larva is entirely aquatic, and is characterized by large external gills and a prominent caudal fin that originates just behind the head, similar to the Mexican axolotl.
+A tiger salamander larva is entirely aquatic, and is characterized by large external gills and a prominent caudal fin that originates just behind the head, similar to the Mexican axolotl.
 Limbs are fully developed within a short time of hatching.
 Some larvae, especially in seasonal pools and in the north, may metamorphose as soon as feasible.
 These are known as small morph adults.
 Other larvae, especially in ancestral pools and warmer climates, may not metamorphose until fully adult size.
 These large larvae are usually known as 'waterdogs', and are used extensively in the fishing bait and pet trades.
 Some populations may not metamorphose at all, and become sexually mature while in their larval form.
 These are called neotenes, and are particularly common where terrestrial conditions are poor.
 Aquatic individuals of the eastern tiger salamander have been shown to prefer deeper water when compared to other salamander species.